rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 # Guessing Game

-Let’s learn some Rust!
-For our first project, we’ll implement a classic beginner programming problem: the guessing game.
+Let's jump into Rust with a hands-on project!
+We’ll implement a classic beginner programming problem: the guessing game.
 Here’s how it works: Our program will generate a random integer between one and a hundred.
 It will then prompt us to enter a guess.
 Upon entering our guess, it will tell us if we’re too low or too high.
 Once we guess correctly, it will congratulate us.
-Sound good?

 ## Set up

 Let’s set up a new project.
-Go to your projects directory.
-Remember the end of the `hello world` example that mentioned `cargo new` to create new cargo projects?
-Let’s give it a shot:
+Go to your projects directory, and create a new project using Cargo.

 ```bash
 $ cd ~/projects